-Before we go any further, let’s look at a quick explanation of what a thin client, sometimes known as a lean client, actually is.
+Before we go any further and look at thin client pros and cons, let’s look at a quick explanation of what a thin client, sometimes known as a lean client, actually is.
 In basic terms, a thin client replaces a bulky PC workstation and rather than keep all the data on a local machine, it requires a server or data centre to work.
 Thin clients are often seen in banks and post offices and have been around for quite some time, sometimes being referred to as dumb terminals.

 A thin client doesn’t generally have hard drives, fans or memory and is capable of running any OS, depending on what the business requires.
 They can run Windows, just like a PC, Ubuntu, VMware or Citrix.

 Why use thin clients?
 For companies who have invested in a virtual infrastructure, thin clients are ideal as they further cut costs and improve workflows.
 They are also space-saving, a greener alternative to PC workstations and can cut IT support costs considerably as companies who use the cloud are generally supported by their supplier.
 This applies to any professional cloud computing provider and should apply also to the chosen infrastructure, whether it be Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) or Software-as-a-Service (SaaS).

 Companies that have already deployed to the cloud, especially when it comes to SaaS and desktop virtualisation, often find that the outlay required to lease/buy and run thin clients require little in the way of investment when compared to fat clients, or PCs.
 Add to this that they have no moving parts, consume very little in the way of power and are very hardy and the benefits of investing in a virtualised environment become clear.

 Another advantage is that they are more secure, since virtual machines are managed centrally at the data centre and security patches are applied as soon as they become necessary.